nova-framework/docs/basics/themes.md

 site_url() is used to determine the website url.
 Place paths to the files relative to the root.

-them_url() is used to load resources from the theme.
+theme_url() is used to load resources from the theme.
 It accepts two params:
 1 - path to the css file relative to the theme's root.
 2 - the theme name to be used